sourav-bk/Golang/MessageQueue.md

 It acts as a "middleman / middleware" that receives Data/messages from producers and routes them to consumers, storing messages in a queue until, they are processed, that ensuring reliable delivery and asynchronous communication.

-RabbitMQ is a message broker that uses message queues as part of its core functionality.
+RabbitMQ is a message broker that uses message queues, as part of its core functionality.
-It contains message queues where messages are stored (buffered) before being processed by the consumer and message queues follow FIFO order.
+It contains message queues, where messages are stored (buffered), before being processed by the consumer.., and message queues follow FIFO order.

 In Core application layer, RabbitMQ primarily uses AMQP 0-9-1 (Advanced Message Queuing Protocol) for messaging.
 It also natively supports AMQP 1.0, MQTT (for IoT), STOMP (for interoperability), and HTTP/REST API (for management).
 These protocols operate over TCP/IP connections on transport layer.